ahmadine/FILTER_DUPLICATE/README.md

-# FILTER_DUPLICATE
+# PYTHON SCRIPTS
-Python code to to compare two scores by the same person, leaving the one with the highest score in a csv file
+Python code to format records in a csv file